Seminar Media Technology

 During the seminar, your tasks will include researching, gathering, and conducting a comparative analysis of the current generative AI-based approaches to improve rPPG reconstruction.
 Furthermore, you will be expected to comprehensively explain the fundamental principles underpinning these methods, assess and contrast their effectiveness, and ultimately deliver a state-of-the-art summary.
 Additionally, your presentation should encompass future prospects and potential areas for further research within this domain.

-Supervision: Fabian Seguel(fabian.seguel@tum.de)
+Supervision: Fabian Seguel(fabian.seguel(at)tum.de)

 References: